I’m breaking up with nachos.

 - Are you bored and craving something to do? — Food is often used as the go-to scene changer, entertainment, and/or a reason to gather.
 What can you do instead?
 Make a list of 5 other things you enjoy so you have them at the ready the next time you aren’t really hungry but you’re tempted to go eat anyway.
 Switch it up!
 Hula-hooping, hop scotching, figurine-whittling, online stalking…whatever it takes.

 - Are you wishing to process some feelings or thoughts? — The repetitiveness of chewing motion is soothing to many people.
 Chewing causes a slight increase in heart rate and triggers slightly increased respiration and blood flow.
 The increased respiration and blood flow delivers more oxygen to the brain, aiding people in their focus and concentration.
 (This is why I love to chew gum really fast when I’m excited about an idea.
 It drives my husband CRAZY.
 Which I also love.)
-Chewing can also can cause the body to release insulin, which activates the area of the brain most commonly associated with memory, which can lead to improved concentration and recall ability – so it’s no surprise that many people use eating food to help “process” their thoughts.
+Chewing can also cause the body to release insulin, which activates the area of the brain most commonly associated with memory, which can lead to improved concentration and recall ability.
+SO it’s no surprise that many people use eating food to help “process” their thoughts.
 It’s also no surprise why we keep going back for a second serving of that ice cream, still insatiated—because unless nuts or gumballs were involved—we never got to really chew.
 Sure, the spoon to mouth action is repetitive…but only half as much as when there’s something crunchy involved.
 Knowing this—maybe you put some gum in your purse (or murse.
 We don’t discriminate here.)
 Or perhaps there’s another repetitive motion you might like to engage in to get a similar result—like walking, looming a hat, even flipping the cards around via a game of solitaire.
 List 5 alternative repetitive motions that you can do instead.
 Also list 5 healthy, crunchy foods that you can substitute for your big craving…see if that helps you at all.

 - Are you craving a specific taste?
 There are medical reasons why someone might crave salt, sugar or other flavors.
 Personally, I should consider installing a salt lick into my kitchen, I crave it so often – and I don’t think it’s because I was born in the year of the horse.
 Something for me to look into, but I would not have realized it had I not taken the time to slow down and pay attention to my habits and Nacho cravings.